Presoon/biometrics/README.md

 ## Security of biometrics use
 https://www.csoonline.com/article/3339565/what-is-biometrics-and-why-collecting-biometric-data-is-risky.html - An Article about security of biometrics, and why is so dangerous.

+##### Common types of biometrics:

+- Fingerprints

+- Photo and video

+- Physiological recognition

+- Voice

+- Signature

+- DNA

+##### Uncommon types:

+- Typing patterns

+- Physical movements

+- Navigation patterns

+- Engagement patterns

+##### How reliable is biometrics authentication?
+"Experts recommend that companies use multiple types of authentication simultaneously and escalate quickly if they see warning signs.

+For example, if the fingerprint is a match but the face isn't, or the account is being accessed from an unusual location at an unusual time,

+it might be time to switch to a backup authentication method or a second communication channel."

 ## Articles Collection
 https://findbiometrics.com/featured-articles/ - Website with articles showing the biometrics future.

+##### Our data security
+"Today, smartphone hardware security modules are used to provide security for Apple Pay,

+Google Pay and Samsung Payas well as to authenticate third-party applications.

+PayPal, for example, can use a phone's biometric sensor for authentication without PayPal ever seeing the actual biometric data itself.

+Square Cash, Venmo, Dropbox and many banking apps and password management apps leverage this authentication mechanism as well."

 ## The Future of biometrics